An overview of results reporting in org chart and project based reviews

 - Before you start

 - Select comparisons

 As soon as reviewers start submitting their responses, Admins can analyze their data in the results tab of the review.
 We offer several views to help you discover insights about your people and organization.
 Check out our webinar on administering reviews and leveraging your results for additional guidance on how to make the most of your reviews.

-Please note: review analytics only apply to rating questions, scored attributes, and weighted scores.
+Please note: review analytics only apply to rating, competency, and goals questions and weighted scores.
 Multiple choice and multiple select questions can't be analyzed.
-Lattice provides sentiment analysis for open ended questions which you can read more about here.
+Lattice provides sentiment analysis for open-ended questions which you can read more about here.

 To access review cycle analytics: